AChep/SudokuSolver/README.md

 <img alt="Default sudoku" align="right" height="300"
    src="https://github.com/AChep/SudokuSolver/raw/master/art/sudoku.jpg" />

-This sudoku solver has been written just for fun by a Python noob.
-It can solve the hardest sudoku-s in less than half a second (for example, it solves the AI top 10 in 1.3 s.)
+This Sudoku solver has been written just for fun by a Python noob.
+It can solve the hardest Sudokus in less than half a second (for example, it solves the _AI top 10_ in _1.3s_.)

-PS: The puzzle may be 2x2, 4x4, 9x9, 16x16, 25x25, ... , n^2xn^2
+**PS**: The puzzle may be 2x2, 4x4, 9x9, 16x16, 25x25, ..., _n^2xn^2_

 <a href="http://get.acdisplay.org">
 </a> <a href="bitcoin:1GYj49ZnMByKj2f6p7r4f92GQi5pR6BSMz?amount=0.005">